Supreme Court won’t stop Biden administration from deployment decisions involving unvaccinated Navy SEALs

 That ruling “not only prohibits the Navy from applying the COVID-19 vaccination requirement to respondents, but also requires the Navy to assign and deploy them without regard to their lack of vaccinations notwithstanding military leaders’ judgment that doing so poses intolerable risks to safety and mission success,” she wrote.

-The challengers to the military’s policy are 35 Navy servicemembers assigned to the Naval Special Warfare Command, including 26 Navy SEALs.
+The challengers to the military’s policy are 35 Navy service members assigned to the Naval Special Warfare Command, including 26 Navy SEALs.

-The dispute arises from the August 2021 announcement by Defense Secretary Lloyd Austin that all active-duty members of the military must be vaccinated against the coronavirus.
-All Navy personnel were to receive their first dose of the vaccine or request an exemption by October, and the Navy indicated those who were not vaccinated could be reassigned, even if they had received an exemption.
+The dispute arises from last year’s announcement by Defense Secretary Lloyd Austin that all members of the military must get vaccinated against the coronavirus.
+All Navy personnel were to receive their first dose of the vaccine or request an exemption by October, and officials indicated those who were not vaccinated could be reassigned, even if they had received an exemption.

 A district judge blocked the Navy from enforcing the policy, saying the Navy could achieve “herd immunity” even if some members were not vaccinated, and blocked any retaliation against those requesting religious exemptions.

-The court denied the Biden administration’s request to put on hold the part of the order that said deployment decisions couldn’t be made on the basis of vaccination status, and the appeals court turned down them down as well.
+The court denied the Biden administration’s request to put on hold the part of the order that said deployment decisions couldn’t be made on the basis of vaccination status, and the appeals court turned it down as well.

 The service members, represented by the conservative religious law organization First Liberty, said the Navy should not be allowed to discriminate against those who requested a religious exemption.